August 22, 2025

 As the former footwear manager at Appalachian Outdoors, I've always appreciated Oboz's fit.
 It's snug in the heel to prevent feet from sliding forward with standard width in the forefoot.
 Plus, it offers its best-sellers in wide, which adds more width in the forefoot and toe box (while maintaining a snug heel pocket).
 That means most men and women can find a good fit in this brand in either the regular or wide size.

 The Katabatic LT Mid shares this fit with moderate to high volume throughout the uppers.
 I have moderately wide feet and wear a men's 11.5 in my everyday shoes.
 I got a great hiking fit in the men's 12 wide.
+This boot's waterproofing—GORE-TEX Invisible Fit—also left a little extra room for my toes compared with my boots with Oboz's proprietary BDry waterproofing.

 Comfort

 Comfort has a lot to do with fit, your hiking style, and your personal preferences.
 I've already noted this boot's versatile fit—and that it's made for fast hikers with little to no weight on their backs.
 If you prefer a lighter hiking boot with moderate cushioning, you'll probably like the feel of the Oboz Katabatic LT.
 My hiking feet felt comfortable throughout my 4-8 mile day hikes in the Sandias.
-Unlike most Oboz, this lightweight sticks with flimsier Ortholite insoles.
-They're not as supportive as the brand's typical O-Fit insoles but improve the boots' breathability.
+My feet also felt relatively fresh on both of my 11-mile Maroon Bells hikes.

 If you're after a sturdier, more supportive feel, you might prefer Oboz's flagship hiking boot, the Bridger.
-In the lightweight category, the HOKA Trail Code has more cushioning and the Topo Athletic Trailventure 2 has a wider toe box.
+In the lightweight category, the HOKA Trail Code has more cushioning, and the Topo Athletic Trailventure 2 has a wider toe box.
 But I think Oboz got the build right here for a lightweight fast-packing and day-hiking boot.

 GORE-TEX Invisible Fit is a waterproofing plus